Nincraft/ModPackDownloader/README.md

 This will read the mods.json and download all mods to the mods folder.

+It can also be ran without any arguments and default to manifest.json for the manifest and mods for the download folder.

 For additional examples check out some of our modpacks that implement this:
 - [NEB3 Modpack Repository](https://github.com/Nincraft/NincraftElectricBoogaloo3TheLightAmongTheLongForgottenDarkness/tree/develop)
 - [TWBB Modpack Repository](https://github.com/UndeadZeratul/ThereWillBeBlood/tree/develop)